8osco/academic_performance_analysis/README.md

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

-[placeholder - model performance analysis, feature selection for 2, PCA for 5]
+[placeholder!! - model performance analysis, feature selection for 2, PCA for 5]

 ## Ethical considerations
 * Were there any data privacy, bias or fairness issues with the data?